'I want to be the boss': The frustrating limits of being a city councillor | CBC News

 The pressure on public officials is enormous, not least because of the increase in abuse online, and sometimes even in person.

 There are evening meetings and weekend events.
 There's a loss of privacy and personal time.
-The job eats away at family life, in bigs ways and small.
+The job eats away at family life, in big ways and small.

 It used to be that constituents would thank him for getting back to him within a day.
 Now, they're annoyed if they don't receive a response to an email in 47 minutes.

-Keith Egli has dealt with a lot in his ward this term, from a tornado to the devastating Eastway Tank explosion that killed six, to the recent destructive derecho.
+Keith Egli has dealt with a lot in his ward dating back to the 2018 campaign, from a tornado to the devastating Eastway Tank explosion that killed six to the recent destructive derecho.

 "When the derecho happened, the street I live on got hit pretty hard," remembered Egli, so he went out to check on the community.

-Mathieu Fleury is stepping away from public office after 12 years, because he's missing too much of his young son's life.
-And it probably doesn't help that someone came to his door during the protests, threatening his family.
+Mathieu Fleury is stepping away from public office after 12 years because he's missing too much of his young son's life.
+It probably doesn't help that someone came to his door during the protests, threatening his family.

 With all the demands of the office, who'd want this job anyway?
 It a question outgoing councillors are pondering.

-They are concerned that it's getting harder to convince a wide range of qualified people to run for office.
-And not least of all because of the pay.
+They are concerned that it's getting harder to convince a wide range of qualified people to run for office, not least of all because of the pay.

+An Ottawa city councillor will make about $111,000 this year.
+That's actually more generous than some other cities.
+For instance, councillors in Vancouver make about $96,000.

-Moffatt admits the last thing anyone wants to hear is politicians complaining about their salaries.
-And he points out that when he was elected, he was making $30,000 managing a golf sports store.
+Moffatt admits the last thing anyone wants to hear is politicians complaining about their salaries and points out that when he was elected, he was making $30,000 managing a golf sports store.
 But the salary is an issue for many.

 "This is a conversation that I've had with people who have been interested in running — doesn't matter which ward.
 And they say, "Well, it's a pay cut for me.
 And a pay cut for what?"